 Books.
 Remember those things?
 You could take them with you to the woods and not worry about forgetting the charger.
 Good news.
-They’re still around and cheaper than the latest cellphone plan scam.
-These are the 10 best books for hunters.
+They’re still around, and these are the 10 best books for hunters.

 Why do you hunt?
 Why do you pass up younger, smaller-antlered bucks when you know they taste better?
 Ted Kerasote might have the answer.
 Then again, he may just leave you more confused than ever, but that’s not really a bad thing because he makes you think.
 His book Bloodties is an entertaining safari across the globe.
 Broken into three parts, he devotes the first portion of his book to subsistence hunting with the Inuit on the coast of Greenland.
 Then he explores a vastly different side of hunting as he travels the Siberian wilderness with Western sportsmen as they bag trophy after trophy—most times legally.
 As you can imagine, the contrasts of the two ways are black and white, yet Kerasote writes it as he sees it through an objective lens and lets you make up your own opinion.

 Most of us have all heard of Jack O’Connor.
-For some of us, his adventures told through the pages of Outdoor Life were the reason we made it through winter, spring and summer, waiting desperately for fall to arrive.
-O’Connor’s seventeenth book, The Art of Hunting Big Game in North America is arguably O’Connor’s best and most complete.
+For some of us, his adventures told through the pages of Outdoor Life were the reason we made it through winter, spring, and summer, waiting desperately for fall to arrive.
+O’Connor’s seventeenth book, The Art of Hunting Big Game in North America, is arguably O’Connor’s best and most complete.
 And he would agree, writing, “If I had to leave one book to each of my numerous grandsons to remember his grandfather by it would be The Art of Hunting, as I have always called it.”
-He wrote it when he was 65, packing it tight with his accumulated knowledge of flora, fauna, habits, habitat, loads and rifles for all of North America’s big game.
-He takes you hunting with him, and makes sure you learn something along the way.
+He wrote it when he was 65, packing it tight with his accumulated knowledge of flora, fauna, habits, habitat, loads, and rifles for all of North America’s big game.
+He takes you hunting with him and ensures you learn something along the way.
 I found a first edition online for only $60!